raspberrypilearning/motor-robot-buggy-scratch/en/step_3.md

 --- /task ---

 That's the completed _kill switch_ that will turn off all the motors.
 Press the *q* key if ever you need to stop everything in a hurry.
-This is really useful if you have a motor wrapping inself round a wire!
+This is really useful if you have a motor wrapping itself round a wire!

 ### Test codes